himgoy/Maize_Leaf_Disease_Detection/README.md

 - Corn Northern Leaf Blight : 985

 Due to the limited computational power, it is difficult to train the classification model locally on a majority of normal machines.
 Therefore, we used the processing power offered by Google Colab notebook & Kaggle as it connects us to a free TPU instance quickly and effortlessly.

+For computation of model we have taken the image data size of 224 \times 224 pixels.

+##